 We were in for a double surprise.

-Firstly, all 36 of the cuttings had rooted!
-Usually at leat some fail.
+First, all 36 cuttings had rooted!
+Usually at least some fail.

-Secondly, the aeroponic cuttings had gotten off to a slower start than those in the Hi-Top Propagators.
+Secondly, the aeroponic cuttings were off to a slower start than those in the Hi-Top Propagators.

-It could just be that the cubes and plugs provided a little bit more structure and helped insulate roots.
+It could just be that the cubes and plugs gave a bit more structure and helped insulate roots.

 What a turnaround!